Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 exercises: 15
 questions:
 - "How can I assign a taxonomy to my contigs?"
+- "How can I visualise these assignments?"
 objectives:
 - "Understand how taxonomic assignment works."
-- "Use kraken to assign taxonomies to reads and contigs."
+- "Use kraken2 to assign taxonomies to reads and contigs."
-- "Visualize taxonomic assignations in graphics."
+- "Visualize taxonomic annotations in dataset."

 keypoints:
-- "A database with previous gathered knowledge (genomes) is needed for taxonomic assignment."
+- "Taxonomy can only be assigned by comparing against a database with genome annotations.
+These are not exhaustive and so many things will remain unannotated depending on the samples you are analysing."
-- "Taxonomic assignment can be done using Kraken."
+- "Taxonomic assignment can be done using Kraken2."
-- "Krona and Pavian are web based tools to visualize the assigned taxa."
+- "Krona and Pavian are web based tools that can be used to visualize the assigned taxa."
 ---
 ## What is taxonomic assignment?